fsspec/kerchunk/_sources/advanced.rst.txt

 In some cases, the combine process can itself be slow or memory hungry.
-In such cases, it is useful to combine the single-file reference sets in batches (which reducec a lot of redundancy between them) and then combine the results of the batches.
+In such cases, it is useful to combine the single-file reference sets in batches (which reduce a lot of redundancy between them) and then combine the results of the batches.
 This technique is known as tree reduction.
 An example of doing this by hand can be seen `here`_.